Strongly enhanced lifetime of higher-order bimerons and antibimerons

 To understand high-$Q$ soliton formation, we compute the binding energy $E_\text{bd} = E(Q)-|Q|E(\pm1)$, describing the energy gain when $|Q|$ primitive solitons with charge $\pm1$ combine. $E_\text{bd}$ is symmetric for bimerons vs.~antibimerons but asymmetric for skyrmions vs.~antiskyrmions (Fig.~\ref{fig_1}(c)), and its negative sign indicates that high-$Q$ states are favored.
-Often, the binding is barrierless (SM Sec.~S5 \cite{supplmat}).
+Often, the binding is barrierless (SI Sec.~S6 \cite{supplmat}).
 The interfacial DMI density $\varepsilon_{ij} = (\hat{\mathbf{r}}_{ij} \times \hat{z}) \cdot (\mathbf{m}_i \times \mathbf{m}_j)$ (arrows show in-plane $\mathbf{m}_{i,\parallel}$) reveals that skyrmions have uniform $\varepsilon$, whereas antiskyrmions show $\varepsilon<0$ along $x$ and $\varepsilon>0$ along $y$.
-Solitons with regions of opposite $\varepsilon$ can rotate to facilitate barrierless binding \cite{sk_bind_ask, ask_bind_ask} (Animation 1, SM \cite{supplmat}), including high-$Q$ skyrmions and bimerons.
+Solitons with regions of opposite $\varepsilon$ can rotate to facilitate barrierless binding \cite{sk_bind_ask, ask_bind_ask} (Animation 1, SI \cite{supplmat}), including high-$Q$ skyrmions and bimerons.
 High-$Q$ states thus form spontaneously upon close approach, except for repulsive $Q=-1$ skyrmions.

-To quantify the thermal stability of solitons, we compute lifetimes using harmonic transition state theory (HTST) \cite{bessarab2012harmonic} (see SM Sec.~S1 for theory and computational details).
+To quantify the thermal stability of solitons, we compute lifetimes using harmonic transition state theory (HTST) \cite{bessarab2012harmonic}, {which simplifies the complex energy landscape by applying a harmonic approximation to the potential energy surface near the local energy minima and the saddle points (SPs).
+By evaluating the frequency of thermal attempts and the probability of overcoming the energy barrier, HTST allows for the direct calculation of the transition rate and the corresponding lifetime} (see SI Sec.~S1 for theory and computational details).
 Since the binding process is generally barrierless, lifetimes are solely determined by collapses.
-In our case, the collapse of a high-$Q$ soliton into the ferromagnetic (FM) ground state typically proceeds through a series of step-by-step transitions $Q\to Q'$ with $|Q|-1=|Q'|$, as shown in Fig.~\ref{fig_2}(a).
+In our case, the collapse of a high-$Q$ soliton into the FM ground state typically proceeds through a series of step-by-step transitions, as shown in Fig.~\ref{fig_2}(a). {Consequently, the reported lifetime corresponds to the transition from a state with absolute topological charge $|Q|$ to the adjacent state with $|Q|-1$.
+The width of the reaction coordinate (cumulative geodesic distance) reflects the underlying dynamics, highlighting the similar collapse processes of bimerons and antibimerons versus the distinct pathways of skyrmions and antiskyrmions.}